-1. Preparation for WEMS portion of American Board of Emergency Medicine EMS board certification examination
+1. Preparation for wilderness EMS portion of American Board of Emergency Medicine EMS board certification examination

-2. Completion of WEMS portion of ACGME EMS Fellowship requirements
+2. Completion of wilderness EMS portion of ACGME EMS Fellowship requirements

-3. Acquisition of WEMS knowledge and skills using the Carolina Wilderness EMS Externship esse quam videre philosophy
+3. Acquisition of wilderness EMS knowledge and skills using the Carolina Wilderness EMS Externship esse quam videri philosophy

 This is the only wilderness medicine board preparation course of which we are aware specifically directed at EMS Fellows.
 In addition, the curriculum and format is appropriate for any healthcare provider interested in didactic (lecture-based) WEMS training or EM/EMS board preparation.
 The course is also intended to offer some of Hawk Ventures’ Externship training opportunities to a wider physician audience.

 All 8 hours of the Seminar are, by design, didactic and classroom-based.
-The Seminar is intended to dovetail with the Carolina Wilderness EMS Summit, an 18-hour course which is entirely hands-on and field-based in Pisgah National Forest.
-The two are always offered in a single weekend: in 2016, the Seminar will be offered September 16 and the Summit September 17-18.
-Seminar students are encouraged to register simultaneously for the Summit, to get a more robust experience and for more extensive hands-on training in Wilderness EMS.
+The Seminar is intended to dovetail with the Carolina Wilderness EMS Summit, a 16-hour course which is entirely hands-on and field-based in Pisgah National Forest.
+The two are always offered in a single weekend: in 2020, the Seminar will be offered September 18th and the Summit September 19-20th.
+Seminar students are encouraged to register simultaneously for the Summit, to get a more robust experience and for more extensive hands-on training in wilderness EMS.

-Seth Collings Hawkins, MD, EMD, MFAWM, FACEP, BC-EMS
+Seth Collings Hawkins, MD, MFAWM, FACEP, FAEMS, MFAEG

 Assistant Professor of Emergency Medicine, Wake Forest University

 Dr. Hawkins is double-boarded in Emergency Medicine and EMS, and is the first physician ever awarded the title of Master Fellow by the Academy of Wilderness Medicine.
-He is the lead author of the Wilderness EMS chapters in both Auerbach’s Wilderness Medicine 7e (publication pending, Dec 2016) and the National Association of EMS Physicians (NAEMSP)’s EMS: Clinical Practice and Systems Oversight 2e (2015).
-He currently serves as Chair of the NAEMSP Wilderness EMS Committee and medical director of Burke County (NC) EMS, which fields the oldest WEMS team in North Carolina, as well as medical director of the NC State Parks system.
+He is the lead author of the Wilderness EMS chapters in both Auerbach’s Wilderness Medicine 7e (2017) and the National Association of EMS Physicians (NAEMSP)’s EMS: Clinical Practice and Systems Oversight 2e (2015), and is the editor of Wilderness EMS (2018).
+He is a past Chair of the NAEMSP Wilderness EMS Committee and medical director of Burke County (NC) EMS, which fields the oldest WEMS team in North Carolina, as well as medical director of the NC State Parks system.